-Hi, I'm Tom—a husband, musician, programmer, and theoretical physicist studying at the University of North Carolina.
+Hi, I'm Tom—a husband, musician, programmer, and now a data scientist working for Elder Research in Raleigh, NC.
+Previously, I studied nuclear physics at the University of North Carolina.
 My wife and I are members of the The Summit Church in Durham, NC.
-I write occasionally, both here and on Twitter.

-I play guitars (and occasionally keys or synths) and have been fortunate to work with The Summit Church, Port City Community Church, Scotts Hill Baptist Church, Lee Hester, and others.
+I play guitars and have been fortunate to work with The Summit Church, Port City Community Church, Scotts Hill Baptist Church, Lee Hester, and others.
 I am tremendously blessed to be actively involved with The Summit Church and Summit Worship.
-A limited discography is provided below.

 - Summit Worship, Carols (2015) [iTunes, Spotify]